mike-koch/Mods-for-HESK/CONTRIBUTING.md

 So you want to contribute to Mods for HESK?
 Awesome!
 However, there are a few guidelines that need to be followed so the project can be as easy to maintain as possible.

 ## Submitting an issue
-If all you are doing is submitting an issue, please check if your "issue" qualifies as a GitHub issue:
+If all you are doing is submitting an issue, please check if your "issue" qualifies as a GitLab issue:
  - **Feature Requests:** Feature requests are now being recorded at the Mods for HESK [UserVoice page](https://mods-for-hesk.uservoice.com/forums/254758-general).
-Please do not open these types of issues on GitHub.
+Please do not open these types of issues on GitLab.
 Issues opened that are "feature requests" will be closed.
  - **Translations:** Translations are now being recorded at the official Mods for HESK [website](https://mods-for-hesk.mkochcs.com/download.php).
-Please do not open these types of issues on GitHub.
+Please do not open these types of issues on GitLab.
 Issues opened that pertain to submitting new translations will be closed.
  - **Bugs:** Yes, please open these types of issues here. :grinning:

 ## Getting Started
-If you have already completed any of these steps in the past (such as creating a GitHub account), you can skip the respective step.
+If you have already completed any of these steps in the past (such as creating a GitLab account), you can skip the respective step.
  - Make sure you have a [GitLab account](https://gitlab.com/users/sign_in)
  - Fork the repository on GitLab